carlosfmorenog/MLCyberSecBiometrics/README.md

-# MLCyberSecSpam
+# MLCyberSecFace

-Spam datasets stored here!
+Data for the face detection example is stored here!